AmazingAng/WTF-Solidity/Languages/en/25_Create2_en/readme.md

 ### Verify on remix
 1. First, the address hash of `WBNB` and `PEOPLE` is used as `salt` to calculate the address of `Pair` contract
 2. Calling `PairFactory2.createPair2` and the address of `WBNB` and `PEOPLE` are passed in as parameters to get the address of `pair` contract created.
-3. Compare contract address.
+3. Compare the contract address.

 ![create2_remix_test.png](./img/25-1_en.jpg)

 ## Application scenario of `CREATE2`
 1. The exchange reserves addresses for new users to create wallet contracts.
 2. `Factory` contract driven by `CREATE2`.
 The creation of trading pairs in `UniswapV2` is done by calling `create2` in `Factory`.
-The advantage is: It can get a certain `pair` address, so that the Router can calculate `pair` address through `(tokenA, tokenB)`, no longer need to perform a `Factory.getPair(tokenA, tokenB)` cross-contract call.
+The advantage is that it can get a certain `pair` address so that the Router can calculate `pair` address through `(tokenA, tokenB)`, and no longer need to perform a `Factory.getPair(tokenA, tokenB)` cross-contract call.

 ## Summary
 In this chapter, we introduced the principle of `CREATE2` opcode and how to use it.
-Besides, we used it to create a minimalist version of `Uniswap` and calculate token pair contract address in advance. `CREATE2` helps us to determine contract address before deploying the contract, which is basis for some `layer2` projects.
+Besides, we used it to create a minimalist version of `Uniswap` and calculate the token pair contract address in advance. `CREATE2` helps us to determine the contract address before deploying the contract, which is the basis for some `layer2` projects.